mikesamuel/attack-review-testbed/README.md

     (1); test coverage and code review give confidence in application logic correctness.
-4. Attackers craft strings that target long chains of corner cases so probablistic arguments do not apply to (2).
+4. Attackers craft strings that target long chains of corner cases so probabilistic arguments do not apply to (2).
 5. We can best use scarce security engineering resources best by leaving (1) to application developers and focusing on (2).